 The Luton and Dunstable University Hospital (L&D) is passionate and committed about making sustainable development an integral part of our day-to-day activities.
 We pride ourselves as being at the forefront of innovation and achievement.
 We are leaders in patient safety initiatives and now our focus is to become one of the sustainable and low carbon leaders within the NHS.

 We are committed to improving our energy efficiency, minimising waste, reducing water consumption and reducing the environmental impact of travel.
-Working with staff is an essential part of helping us achieve our aims.
+Working with staff is an essential part of helping us achieve this.

 The NHS Carbon Reduction Strategy asks for the Boards of all NHS organisations to have a Board Approved Sustainable Development Management Plan.